Guests with disabilities

 Apart from the 2 villas above, we have others that are limited mobility friendly and you can view them all by selecting “Limited Mobility”.
 We appreciate that everyone’s needs differ, and I would love to discuss your requirements by Live Chat, phone or email.

 Does anyone in your party have learning disabilities or a medical condition that may cause them to shriek, scream, shout or have involuntary disruptive behaviour?
 We all know that stress makes things worse, and this could include being in a crowded hotel.
-We have quietly located villas without immediate neighbours that are the preferred choice of many such families, for example accessible Villa Ampelitis, 3 bedroom villas Quardia, Aurora, Zephirine and Iris, and 2 bedroom villas Filip and Katerina
+We have quietly located villas without immediate neighbours that are the preferred choice of many such families, for example accessible Villa Ampelitis, 3 bedroom villas Quardia, Aurora and 2 bedroom villas Filip and Katerina.

 A holiday in Paphos or Polis can be a positive experience with more and more thought being given to making Excursions and local Attractions suitable and available to everyone.
 On this page you should be able to source whatever you need.
 If not, please ask me, Irene.
 Unlike most Tour Operators, our holidays for guests with disabilities do not carry any supplements.
 Everyone pays the same reasonable prices.